We use cookies for behaviour analytics. Learn more

 ◆◆◆ High Conviction

-Lockheed Martin (LMT ↗) is the highest-conviction name in the transatlantic defence universe.
+Lockheed Martin (LMT ↗) is a highest-conviction anchor of the transatlantic defence universe.
 Three structural arguments support this.
-First, the $194 billion order backlog — 2.5× annual revenue with a 2025 book-to-bill of 1.2 — creates the deepest forward earnings certainty of any company in coverage.
+First, the order backlog of $186.4 billion at Q1 2026 — roughly 2.4× annual revenue, off the record $193.6 billion at year-end 2025 — creates the deepest forward earnings certainty of any company in coverage.
+A soft Q1 2026 (revenue $18.0B flat year-on-year, EPS down 11.5%, and free cash flow briefly negative on working-capital timing) pressured the shares and, in our view, opened an entry window rather than breaking the thesis; management reaffirmed full-year guidance.
 Second, the Missiles and Fire Control (MFC) segment has become a second structural growth engine alongside F-35: MFC guides +14% revenue growth in 2026 with PAC-3 MSE production ramping from 600 to 2,000 interceptors annually under a multi-year framework agreement.
 Third, the F-35 delivered a record 191 aircraft in 2025 — demonstrating combat effectiveness in Operation Absolute Resolve (US-Iran, 2026) where F-35s and F-22s were decisive in suppressing Iran’s air defences — and the Lots 18-19 production contract (up to 296 aircraft, $24 billion) is the largest in the programme’s history.
 Twelve nations now operate the F-35, the global fleet stands at nearly 1,300 aircraft, and cumulative flight hours exceeded one million in 2025.
 Lockheed invested $3.5 billion in capital and R&D in 2025 and plans to raise this to nearly $5 billion in 2026 (+35%) to expand PAC-3, JASSM, and HIMARS production.
 At approximately 17× forward P/E — the lowest among major US prime contractors — LMT offers High Conviction growth at a valuation that does not require a conflict escalation scenario to generate adequate returns.

 Risk: Rare earth dependency — each F-35 requires >400kg of rare earth materials; China export restrictions threaten production timelines.
 Classified programme losses (e.g., $410M Q4 2024) remain an opaque ongoing exposure.